veraoh/SQL-Murder-Mystery/README.md

 # SQL-Murder-Mystery
-In this project, I applied my knowledge of SQL to solve a murder and find the killer.
+In this project, I applied my knowledge of various SQL codes to solve a murder.